Blog

 For financial institutions, the stakes are high.
 Beyond fines, non-compliance can severely damage a business' reputation, leading to a loss of customer trust.
 Regulatory breaches can also result in operational disruptions, which can be costly and time-consuming to recover from.

-For more details on compliance regulations and how they apply to financial services, check out Metomic’s checklist of financial services regulations you should know about.
+For more details on compliance regulations and how they apply to financial services, navigate to our checklist of financial services regulations you should know about.

-To keep financial data safe and compliant, financial organisations should follow these key best practices for effective data classification:
+To keep financial data safe and compliant in SaaS apps, financial organisations should follow these key best practices for effective data classification:

 1. Know your data